will-moore/omero-mapr/README.rst

 MAPR
 ====

-OMERO.map is an OMERO.web app that enables browsing of data through attributes linked to images in the form of Map Annotations.
+OMERO.mapr is an OMERO.web app that enables browsing of data through attributes linked to images in the form of Map Annotations.

 It is used extensively by the `Image Data Resource <http://idr.openmicroscopy.org/>`_,